For General Information: (740) 374-1400

 • Rarely, short-term worsening of kidney function.

 Rarely, ACE inhibitors can cause swelling under the skin.
-If swelling occurs in the throat, it can be life-threatening.
+If swelling happens in the throat, it can be life-threatening.

-Talk to your health care professional if you have any questions about the medicines you take.
+If you have any questions about the medicines you take, talk with your healthcare professional.